 What about work?

 Whether you can continue working during your cancer treatment will depend on your health status and how you feel during treatment.
+It may also depend on what kind of job you have.
 If your treatment makes you very tired or causes other side effects, you might consider adjusting your work schedule for a while.
 Although you won’t know what adjustments are necessary until your treatment begins, it may be useful to know the options in advance.

 Find a support system